-The purpose of the atDNA Duke Study is to identify Duke families in the southeast US and, using known lineages and atDNA results, to discover linkages among the progenitors and further extend our ancestral lines.
-To date almost 200 descendants have been identified for over 20 Duke progenitors in the SE US.
+The purpose of the atDNA Duke Study is to identify Duke families in the southeast US and, using known lineages and atDNA results, to discover linkages among the progenitors, solve genealogical roadblocks and extend our ancestral lines.
+To date about 175 descendants have joined our efforts from over 22 Duke progenitors in the SE US.
+Using DNA relationships we have identified the correct people in each line and documented the relationships among lines.

 Steps to Join Duke Family atDNA Study: